 Open a File with Any App Directly from Quick Look in Mac OS X

-- Select any file in the Finder and hit Spacebar to see it in Quick Look
+- Select any file in the Finder, then hit Spacebar to see that file previewed in Quick Look

 - Right-click on the “Open with …” button to reveal all other app choices

-As usual quick Quicklook, you can also enter the slideshow from here if it’s a group of images that has been selected.
+As usual there are many other options available to Quicklook, for example you can also enter the slideshow from that same quick look preview, if it’s a group of images that has been selected with the feature.